Integralist/Style-Guides/JavaScript Style Guide.md

 }(this));
 ```

-…but there is no real organisation/structure of code this way.
+…but be aware that this is only useful for prototyping and not production code as there is no real organisation/structure of code with a basic anonymous function way.

-**NOTE: if  you work with me and my team: then you have to follow the AMD rule for the sake of consistency and maintainability**

 ##Application structure